-ecify the boot file and the boot parameters. the number of sessions that a license entitles you to. the number of sessions that a license entitles you to. nfigure a new Communications Broker or reconfigure an existing e.
-Includes configuring High Availability. er the license number for a feature that requires a license. stomize the text on the Web GUI log on banner. ect the time zone for the deployment. oad a newer version of the software.
-9
+Set Boot Parameters Specify the boot file and the boot parameters.
+Set Entitlements Set the number of sessions that a license entitles you to.

+Set Initial Configuration Configure a new Communications Broker or reconfigure an existing one.
+Includes configuring High Availability.
+Set License Enter the license number for a feature that requires a license.
+Set Login Banner Customize the text on the Web GUI log on banner.
+Set Time Zone Select the time zone for the deployment.
+Upgrade Software Upload a newer version of the software.